Nowadays, virtually every law review has an online presence. But, in the world of legal scholarship, print-based publishing practices still prevail.

 A common misconception about Google Scholar is that it automatically indexes all scholarly content, which is not the case.
 Publications have to ensure their websites follow specific indexing inclusion guidelines and become known as a “trusted source” to be eligible for Google Scholar indexing.

-Law reviews looking to get indexed in Google Scholar without taking on these technical steps can move to a hosting provider that offers automatic Google Scholar indexing, such as Scholastica’s publishing platform, like Houston Law Review.
+Law reviews looking to get indexed in Google Scholar without taking on these technical steps can move to a hosting provider that offers Google Scholar indexing support, such as Scholastica’s publishing platform, like Houston Law Review.

 Another step law reviews can take to become more digital-first, which benefits search engines and human readers, is adopting a rolling publishing model, wherein accepted articles are published as they’re ready.
 Articles published on a rolling basis can still be compiled into issues/volumes retroactively for organizational and citation purposes.